pauloluniyi/VGEA/README.md

     │   ├── multiqc_data
     │   └── multiqc_report.html     # the interactive multiqc report
     ├── test1                       # all results for the sample "test1"
-    │   ├── test1_1.fastq           # fastp trimmed and de-hosted reads for the sample
+    │   ├── shiver                  # folder containing all shiver output files │   ├── test1_1.fastq           # fastp trimmed and de-hosted reads for the sample
     │   ├── test1_2.fastq
     │   ├── test1.bam               # alignment against human reference
     │   ├── test1.fasta             # final cleaned assembly from IVA and shiver